Genghis Khan killed so many people it was good for the environment

 I am the flail of god.
 Had you not created great sins, god would not have sent a punishment like me upon you.”

-But since the people of the mid- to late-Middle Ages weren’t rolling around in cars, tanks, or John Deere tractors, the carbon removed from the atmosphere may have resulted in the first case of man-made global cooling.
+However, since the people of the mid- to late-Middle Ages did not have access to cars, tanks, or John Deere tractors, the carbon removed from the atmosphere may have contributed to the first case of man-made global cooling.